cailyoung/interview-demo-selenium/README.md

 1. Edit `credential.yaml` to have your username and password.
 1. Edit `helpers.cs` line 38 to point to your full filepath to the `credential.yaml` file.
-1. Have your 2FA authenticator ready
+1. Have your 2FA authenticator ready!
-1. Run `dotnet test` inside the `selenium-tests` folder.
+1. Run `dotnet test` from inside the `selenium-tests` folder.
 1. When the browser pauses at the 2FA entry, enter you code but don't click.
 Selenium should handle the click after 10 seconds.
+1. Results visible in the console.

 ## TODO